go-outside-labs/decentralized-protocols-research/zero_knowledge_proofs/proofs/README.md

 ##### common reference strings, trusted setup, multi-party computation ceremony

-* for some proofs to work, such as zk-snarks, it's necessary to create a Common Reference String (CRS), which provides public parameters for proving and verifying validity proofs. the security of the proving system depends on the csr setup and some zk-rollups attempt to solve this problem by using a multi-party computation ceremony (mpc) with trusted individuals.
+* for some proofs to work, such as zk-snarks, it's necessary to create a Common Reference String (CRS), which provides public parameters for proving and verifying validity proofs.
-* used to increase the security of the
+& the security of the proving system depends on the csr setup and some zk-rollups attempt to solve this problem by using a multi-party computation ceremony (mpc) with trusted individuals.

 <br>